bbs-io/synchronet-docker/README.md

 ## Volumes

-In order to better support portability, the following volume mounts are expected.
+In order to better support portability, you should mount your storage directory to `/sbbs-data/` inside the running container.
 Most directories will be populated on first run.

-- `/sbbs-data/` - All sbbs directories should be mounted under this path, they will be initialized if they do not already exist...
+Under your `/sbbs-data/` directory, the following directories will be populated.

 - `backup/defaults/` - will be initialized with the default build for synchronet on first run, or upgrade.
 - `ctrl/` - note: `text.dat` will be overwritten on updated versions.
 - `data/` - Synchronet's default data storage directory, includes file directories.
 - `text/`
 - `web/` - default populated from `/backup/defaults/web-ecweb4`
 - `data/`
 - `fido/`
 - `xtrn/` - external programs, will populate directories that don't exist on first run or update
 - `mods/` - your customizations, empty by default
 - `nodes/node{n}` - shared nodes directory (mapped to `/sbbs/node{n}`
   internally).

+**WARNING:** If you are bringing in a configuration from outside this project, you should make sure your `ctrl/sbbs.ini` is _NOT_ binding to IPv6 addresses, this will likely cause problems running in the container.

 ## Ports